dariogoetz/keyboard_layout_optimizer/README.md

 At the heart of the optimization lies a layout evaluation that involves multiple criteria on the frequencies of unigrams, bigrams, and trigrams.

-The optimization is implemented using the [genevo](https://github.com/innoave/genevo) crate.

 ## Results
 Results can be published to and then explored and compared at https://keyboard-layout-optimizer.herokuapp.com.